DanielMartensson/MataveID/README.md

 | `dnn.m` | Not created yet | Planning to include a basic deep neural network for modeling nonlinear dynamics or other types of classifications |

-# Caution

-Installing GNU Octave's Control-Toolbox or MATLAB's Control-Toolbox/System Identification Toolbox will cause problems with MataveID & MataveControl because they are using the same function names.

 # Functions and its purpose
 - ERA-DC for mechanical damped systems in the time plane
 - SINDY for multivariable abritary nonlinear systems